3 Day Itinerary in the Faroe Islands

 Now, take the route further north to the village Eiði and from there to the jaw-dropping settlement Gjógv.
 A wide valley slopes down to the cluster of houses in Gjógv.

-Here you can experience the famous gorge, which can be seen from both the village and also from the higher location nearby after a short walk on a great path.
+Here you can experience the famous gorge, which can be seen from both the hamlet and also from the higher location nearby after a short walk on a great path.
 A lovely stream runs through the valley which gives this place a unique charm.

 After you enjoyed Gjógv for a while, head to the scenic settlement Funningur.
 This place is home to a traditional black painted church roofed with sod.